Skip to main content

 The key to understanding this is to know how web applications work.
 The application itself rarely acts standalone (unlike the trusty old Word application on your PC).
 The web application continuously communicates with a cloud service, and that's where all your data is.

-When you sign in to a web application, like the CDF portal application, the identity provider grants access to your data, but you don't get access directly.
+When you sign in to a web application, like the CDF application, the identity provider grants access to your data, but you don't get access directly.
 It's the web application that interacts with the cloud service as you.
-The identity provider checks both your identity's access rights in the CDF cloud service and if you're allowed to use the CDF portal application itself.
-Somebody else, for example, might not be allowed to use the CDF portal application, but they may be allowed to use InField.
+The identity provider checks both your identity's access rights in the CDF cloud service and if you're allowed to use CDF itself.
+Somebody else, for example, might not be allowed to use CDF, but they may be allowed to use InField.

 As long as you're using your browser, the browser application communicates with the cloud CDF services as if it's you.
 Practically, this happens in an elaborate process to provide the web application with a token.
 This token is a very targeted key to grant access to your data using your identity.
 The token expires quickly, so it has to be refreshed regularly (in the background).
 We say that the web application is a client and that the CDF cloud services are a resource that the client accesses.